 Money in Switzerland

-Switzerland isn’t part of the European Union (EU) and retains its own monetary system.
-The official currency is the Swiss Franc (CHF), which is divided into 100 centimes (French).
+Switzerland isn’t part of the European Union (EU) and retains its own currency, the Swiss franc (CHF), which is divided into 100 centimes (French), Rappen (German), or centesimi (Italian).
+The Swiss franc is one of the most stable currencies in the world, issued by the Swiss National Bank.

 Banking in Switzerland